Program pulse meetings is a weekly coordination between all projects in progress.

 Agile Pulse App

-After the program pulse the week-log is added into the Agile Pulse App.
+After the program pulse meetings the week-log is added into the Agile Pulse App.

 The decision log is filled in directly at the program pulse meeting.
 New activities are written in a activity plan during the program pulse meeting.
 Unsolved escalated problems are marked red.